mrezagh96/Learning_concurrency/README.md

 # concurrent_test
-for creating a concurrent test project
+ // for creating a concurrent test project
+// entering code and learning concurrency from GHARI vedios